 WHERE SHOULD I STAY TO BEST ENJOY THE BIRMINGHAM CHRISTMAS MARKETS?

-With the markets starting right outside the front door, our Staying Cool at Rotunda aparthotel is in an unbeatable location to get the most out of your visit.
-One major benefit is that you can keep dropping your purchases off at reception and we will take them up to your room for you so you don’t have to struggle getting around with bags while you enjoy the markets.
-Check out our exclusive offers for Christmas Market bookings in the offers section of our Birmingham page.
+With the Christmas Markets starting right outside our front door, our Rotunda aparthotel is in an unbeatable location.
+One major benefit is that you can keep dropping your purchases off at reception.
+Our team will take them up to your room for you so you don’t have to struggle with bags while you enjoy the markets.